PhantomOffKanagawa/MySQL-Node-Social-Media/README.md

 - Synthetic Example Data TODO
 ## File/Directory Glossary

+`ls *.?*`
+- `.env.example` an example .env file with all the variables that need to be included
+- `.gitignore` the .gitignore files for what files not to include in source control
+- `index.js` the main Node.js file that calls in helpers and starts the express server
+- `package-lock.json` full package info
+- `package.json` overall package info
+- `Phase 3 ERD Diagram in DBML.md` DBML for ERD Diagram of the table **TODO** UPDATE
+- `README.md` *this*

 `ls ./helpers` is a folder of Node.js helper modules
  - `dbHelper.js` interacts with the database and passes access to it as a module
  - `passportHelper.js` initializes passport and sets serialize/deserialize methods